OpenRiak/riak/README.md

 # Riak - a distributed, decentralised data storage system.

+## Build Status

 ![Riak Core OpenRiak Status](https://github.com/OpenRiak/riak_core/actions/workflows/erlang.yml/badge.svg?branch=openriak-3.2)
 ![Riak KV OpenRiak Status](https://github.com/OpenRiak/riak_kv/actions/workflows/erlang.yml/badge.svg?branch=openriak-3.2)
 ![Riak Repl OpenRiak Status](https://github.com/OpenRiak/riak_repl/actions/workflows/erlang.yml/badge.svg?branch=openriak-3.2)

+## Why Riak?

+Riak is a distributed key-value store, designed to provide high-availability with predictable response times in the presence of complex failure scenarios.
+It can provide reliable guarantees against data loss, even where individual nodes have ephemeral storage, and groups of nodes can be concurrently impacted by failure events.
+It is a reliable system whilst running on simple, low-cost, commodity components - remaining highly available without the need for urgent operator intervention.

+Riak is commonly used as a schema-free database for the storage and indexing of records, documents, objects or binaries with minimal constraints imposed by the database.
+In functional terms, Riak can be considered to be a hybrid combination of some of the features available within S3 and DynamoDB.

+Riak is targeted at multi-cluster environments, where open replication is possible not just between Riak clusters, but between Riak clusters and other database services.
+With Riak, reconciliation is considered as important as replication.
+Clusters may come in different shapes and sizes - but it is important that as well as replicating data between clusters, it is possible to do rapid and continuous verification that clusters remain synchronised.

+Riak users have been running large-scale production databases in safety-critical environments on commodity hardware with more than a decade of continuous uptime.
+These environments are noted not just for their high availability, but for their low operator-intervention rates.
+Riak is often preferred in organisations where technology choices need to be long-lasting, and ongoing operational costs are a more important consideration than up-front developer costs.

+Riak is built almost entirely using BEAM technology, a platform designed from the start to support the next generation of reliable systems.
+Over the past few years Riak has been evolved to make better use of the BEAM platform, and is now supported on an ongoing basis by a Working Group of the Erlang Ecosystem Foundation.

+## Getting Started

-To build riak, Erlang OTP 22 or higher is required.
+To build Riak, Erlang OTP 24 is preferred.

-`make rel` will build a release which can be run via `rel/riak/bin/riak start`.
+`make rel` will build a release which can be run via `rel/riak/bin/riak daemon`.
 Riak is primarily configured via `rel/riak/etc/riak.conf`

 To make a package, install appropriate build tools for your operating system and run `make package`.

 To create a local multi-node build environment use `make devclean; make devrel`.

-To test Riak use [Riak Test](https://github.com/basho/riak_test/blob/develop-3.0/doc/SIMPLE_SETUP.md).
+To test Riak use [Riak Test](https://github.com/OpenRiak/riak_test).

-Up to date documentation is not available, but work on [documentation](https://www.tiot.jp/riak-docs/riak/kv/3.2.0/) is ongoing and the core information available in the [legacy documentation](https://docs.riak.com/riak/kv/latest/index.html) is still generally relevant.
+There is some historic information available in the [legacy documentation](https://docs.riak.com/riak/kv/latest/index.html).
+Work on re-freshing the documentation is ongoing, and in the interim further documentation is available via Riak support organisations, or in the doc folders of the riak_kv and riak_core repositories.

-Issues and PRs can be tracked via [Riak Github](https://github.com/basho/riak/issues) or [Riak KV Github](https://github.com/basho/riak_kv/issues).
+Issues and PRs can be tracked via [Riak Github](https://github.com/OpenRiak/riak/issues) or [Riak KV Github](https://github.com/OpenRiak/riak_kv/issues).

+Discussions on the ongoing development of the OpenRiak version of Riak KV [can be found on Github](https://github.com/orgs/OpenRiak/discussions).

+The OpenRiak community is supported by [the Erlang Ecosystem Foundation](https://erlef.org/).